extcode/cart/Documentation/AdministratorManual/Configuration/Order/Mail/Index.rst

       string
    Description
       Defines to which recipient addresses the e-mails to the seller/shop operator are sent.
       Multiple recipients can be given separated by commas.

+mail.seller.ccAddress
+"""""""""""""""""""""
+.. container:: table-row

+   Property
+      plugin.tx_cart.mail.buyer.ccAddress
+   Data type
+      string
+   Description
+      Defines to which addresses the e-mail should be sent in CC (Carbon Copy).
+      Multiple recipients can be given separated by commas.

 mail.seller.bccAddress